 marketing, sustainable consumption and experimental research.
 She has been a visiting Ph.D. researcher at London Business School and Cardiff Business School.

 Daniela Lateana was born and raised in Italy.
-She received her degree in Modern Italian Literature from the University of Florence.
-In 2010, she attended the Training Course for Teachers of Italian as a foreign language (Università per Stranieri di Siena).
-She later obtained from the University of Siena for Foreigners the qualification DITALS II, which certifies an advanced teaching competence in italian as a Foreign Language, whatever the context and learner profile.
-Daniela began teaching American students in 2008 and since then has taught Italian language for several study abroad programs in Florence, including Syracuse University, Richmond University, Florence University of the Arts, Cabrillo College, Benedictine College, CAPA and CEA.
-Currently, she is a professor of Italian language at NYU Florence and at CEA Study Abroad.
-She also started an MA (II Livello): “LCS: insegnare Lingua e Cultura italiana a Stranieri” at the University of Tor Vergata (Roma).
+She received her degree in Modern Italian Literature from the University of Florence and later obtained the DITALS II qualification, which certifies an advanced teaching competence in Italian as a Foreign Language, from the University of Siena for Foreigners.
+She also received a Masters Degree “LCS: insegnare Lingua e Cultura italiana a Stranieri” from the University of Tor Vergata in Rome.
+Lateana began teaching American students in 2008 and has taught Italian language at several study abroad programs in Florence including NYU, Syracuse University, Richmond University, CEA Study Abroad, Florence University of the Arts, Cabrillo College, Benedictine College, UC Davis, CAPA Study Abroad and Accent Study Abroad.
+She has been teaching at NYU Florence since 2012.

 Giovanni Liberatore is Professor of Corporate Valuation at the University of Florence.
 He holds a PhD in Accounting from the University of Pisa (1992).
 As an Adjunct Professor, he teaches "Financial Accounting" at NYU in Florence, and "Management Control" at LUISS Business School in Rome.
 He has been a Certified Public Accountant and a Certified Auditor in Italy since 1992.